Medical Error Prevention in Dentistry

 In addition to the aforementioned common malpractice claims dentists experience, there are four more examples:

-- Failure to advise patient of diagnosis
+- Failure to advise the patient of the diagnosis

 - Improper diagnosis